Codex Europe

 Defensibility

-A position that can hold under scrutiny: authorities, partners, boards, funders, learners.
+A position that can hold under scrutiny from authorities, partners, boards, funders, and learners.

 Sequencing

-A disciplined order that prevents irreversible commitments before the backbone is stable.
+A disciplined order that prevents irreversible commitments before the institutional backbone is stable.

 Reading